ParfenovIgor/parallel-compiler/README.md

 		stack run

 **Warning**: **Stack** occupies about 10 Gb of storage and first time compiles about 1 hour.
 Also if amount of RAM is less than 6 Gb, most probably during building the RAM will be run out because of multithreading.
 You have to either remove multithreading, or make several attempts.

+## Implementation Functions

+* constructNodeCoordinates

+Gets Vector of depths of vertices and builds Matrix of nodes.
+Each node is a Vector.
+Root node is vector $1 \\ 0 \\ 0 \dots$.
+If node $A$ is parent of node $B$, then node $B$'s Vector is node $A$'s Vector, with the most left zero changed to identifier of this child (e.g. for first child - 1, for second - 2).

+* removeLastElementInRow

+Gets Matrix and removes last non-zero element in all rows.

+* chooseNodes

+Gets Matrix, types of nodes and type, and return Matrix with only rows with corresponding type.

+* isAncestor

+Gets two Vectors and checks if one is an ancestor of another.

+* countAncestors

+Gets Matrix and Matrix of some nodes, and return Matrix, which value is if corresponding vertex in tree has corresponding vertex as ancestor.

+* buildClosestAncestor

+Gets Matrix of ancestors and returns for every node in tree the identifier of closest ancestor.

+* buildClosestAncestorValue

+Gets Matrix of some nodes and Vector of closest ancestors out of them and returns for every node the value of closest ancestor.